Kecskeméti Gábor

 He has been involved and contributed to several successful projects related to both Hungarian and international scholarly enterprises.

-2. He is a member of a project with the aim of studying the history of Central-European Neo-Latin culture, involving two partners, the Institute for Literary Studies, Research Centre of the Humanities, Hungarian Academy of Sciences and the Centre for Studies on the Classical Tradition in Poland and East-Central Europe, hosted by the University of Warsaw.
+Among his international contributions, he is a member of the French–Hungarian project for creating an international database of humanist texts, hosted by the Institut de Recherche et d’Histoire des Textes, CNRS.
+He is a member of a project with the aim of studying the history of Central-European Neo-Latin culture, involving two partners, the Institute for Literary Studies, Research Centre of the Humanities and the Centre for Studies on the Classical Tradition in Poland and East-Central Europe, hosted by the University of Warsaw.
+He is also a participant in the project entitled

-3. He is also a participant in the project entitled Cultures of Knowledge launched by the University of Oxford.
+Cultures of Knowledge launched by the University of Oxford.

 Organizing Conferences